Page saved! You can go back to this later in your Diabetes and Me Close

 We know that many people living with diabetes or caring for a loved one with diabetes have been struggling with the cost of living, including energy bills.
 In May 2023 we published research in our report The Hidden Cost showing the impact that this can have on managing diabetes.

-If you were born before 23 September, 1958, check if you're eligible to apply for the Winter Fuel Allowance and information about claiming on the GOV.UK website.
-Some people may now need to apply for pension credit to qualify, so check the pension credit calculator, and if you are eligible, apply by 21 December 2024 to qualify for the 2024 to 2025 Winter Fuel Payment.
+If you live in England or Wales, and you were born before 22 September, 1959, check if you're eligible to apply for the Winter Fuel Allowance and information about claiming on the GOV.UK website.
+Some people may need to apply for pension credit to qualify, so check the pension credit calculator.

-If you need further support with the cost-of-living crisis, you can visit our cost of living support page for advice and resources.
+If you need further support with the cost of living, you can visit our cost of living support page for advice and resources.

 Our helpline is always here to chat - you can call them on 0345 123 2399 or email helpline@diabetes.org.uk